Hogwai/hogwai.github.io-content/README.md

 # hogwai.github.io-content

-Repository containing showcases and examples for the blog [hogwai.github.io](https://hogwai.github.io/)
+Repository containing showcases and examples for the blog [Heap of Hogwai](https://hogwai.github.io/)

 ## Content